-2.7 Pilot a new approach to market development grants (either through EMDG or other grant program) to support Australian providers enter Latin American markets
+2.7 Pilot a new approach to Austrade's Export Market Development Grants (EMDG) to increase the incentive for Australian providers to enter new Latin American markets

 In Latin America, market development is at an early stage and upfront investment costs for providers are high, potentially discouraging market entry.
-To overcome this barrier, the Working Group recommends consideration of a pilot targeted grant/subsidy program (through EMDG or other grant program) for Australian education providers to export services to key Latin American markets.
-This could support market promotion and follow research and development of appropriate models for offshore delivery by the sector, and potentially support the implementation of the TPP-11 and PAFTA.
+To overcome this barrier, the Working Group recommends consideration of a targeted EMDG pilot for Australian education providers to export services to key Latin American markets.
+This could follow research and development of appropriate models for offshore delivery by the sector, and potentially support the implementation of the TPP-11 and PAFTA.